Lawndale

 Henry Franklin Schenck was the grandson of Michael Schenck who built the first cotton mill in the state of North Carolina.
 Henry served in the Confederate Army attaining the rank of Major.
 He and his family were major contributors to the development and growth of Lawndale.

 After operating two mills for a time, Maj.
-Schenck enlisted his son John Franklin Schenck, who had become an attorney.
+Schenck enlisted his son, John Franklin Schenck, who had become an attorney.
 John Schenck left his practice in Durham, NC and returned home to assist his father with his businesses.
-Together the father and son duo were instrumental in bringing telephone service into Lawndale and also the railroad that ran between Lawndale and Shelby.
+Together the father and son duo were instrumental in bringing telephone service into Lawndale in 1890.
+In 1903 they secured a charter for a railroad line that ran between Lawndale and Shelby.
+Known as the “Lawndale Dummy,” it ran between Lawndale and the depot off N. Washington street in Shelby.

 In 1897, Major Schenck, his daughter Minnie Schenck Ramsaur and son-in-law Thomas J. Ramsaur were also instrumental in the building of the first Piedmont High School in the Cleveland Mills community north of Lawndale.
 As it was a boarding school, students from many parts of the state chose Piedmont for their preparatory school.